 Love, trust and faith.
 These are the things which guide us to our wisest choices.
 For me, faith is one of the most precious gifts we can muster toward life.
 No doubt, it is a mysterious thing.
 It’s not something you can see, or touch, or taste, or smell.
 It’s not accessed through our ordinary senses.
 However, I think it is something we can hear from within if we are willing to listen for it.
 When we practice faith, we are calling upon that which is most sacred within ourselves.
 Faith takes trust to its furthest reaches and comes from a declaration you make, whether to surrender to the ‘God’ of your choosing or to believe so wholly in yourself, life and love, that what has not yet come into being, is nonetheless within reach.

 There’s something about faith that always rewards the person who is brave enough to observe it.
 It recognizes that if you don’t get what you want, there is a good reason and, as The Rolling Stones would say, “… you get what you need”.
 It’s easy to have faith when everything is going well.
 But the real test of faith, and to some degree of character, is when things are tough.
 That’s when the benefits of keeping the faith really shine through.

-With faith we get on with that which we know in our hearts we must do to bring about the change or results we long for.
-When we refuse to believe that we are worthy of anything less than that which any loving parent would want for their child, then we know we have stepped into the place where all things are possible.
+With faith we get on with what we know in our hearts we must do to bring about the change or results we long for.
+When we refuse to believe we are worthy of anything less than that which any loving parent would want for their child, then we know we have stepped into the place where all things are possible.
 And if that is true for one of us, then it must be true for all.

-Inner Sense no. 4 | June 2007
+Inner Sense no. 4 | June 2007 – updated June 2019